What is the most general class of quasiprobabilities of work?: Contextuality

 \section{Contextuality}

-Having determined the form of the quasiprobability of work, now we can focus on the problem if there is a non-contextual hidden variables model~\cite{lostaglio18} which satisfies the conditions about the reproduction of the two-projective-measurement scheme (W1), the average (W2) and the second moment (W3).
-We point out that the negativity of $Re \Tr{\Pi'_k \Pi_i \rho_0}$ or $Re \Tr{\Pi_i\Pi'_k \Pi_j \rho_0}$ alone is not sufficient to guarantee contextuality, and in principle we have to verify if some quasiprobability of work is non-negative and so non-contextual.
+Having determined the form of the quasiprobability of work and characterized the negativity in relation to the initial quantum coherence, now we can focus on the problem if there is a non-contextual hidden variables model which satisfies the conditions about the reproduction of the two-projective-measurement scheme (W1), the average (W2) and the second moment (W3).
+To introduce the concept of contextuality at an operational level (see, e.g., Ref.~\cite{lostaglio18}), we consider a set of preparations procedures $P$ and measurements procedures $M$ with outcomes $k$, so that we will observe $k$ with probability $p(k|P,M)$.
+We aim to reproduce the statistics by using a set of states $\lambda$ that are random distributed in the set $\Lambda$ with probability $p(\lambda|P)$ every time the preparation $P$ is performed.
+If, for a given $\lambda$, we get the outcome $k$ with the probability $p(k|\lambda,M)$, we are able to reproduce the statistics if

+and the protocol is called universally non-contextual if $p(\lambda|P)$ is a function of the quantum state alone, i.e., $p(\lambda|P)=p(\lambda|\rho_0)$, and $p(k|\lambda,M)$ depends only on the POVM element $M_k$ associated to the corresponding outcome of the measurement $M$, i.e., $p(k|\lambda,M)=p(k|\lambda,M_k)$.
+In our case, the outcome $k$ corresponds to the work $w_k$, and if the protocol is non-contextual the work distribution can be expressed as

+where $p(k|P,M)$ is given by Eq.~\eqref{eq con} with $p(\lambda|P)=p(\lambda|\rho_0)$ and $p(k|\lambda,M)=p(k|\lambda,M_k)$, so that for a negative quasiprobability of work we cannot have a non-contextual protocol.
+Thus, a process that cannot be reproduced within any non-contextual protocol will exhibit genuinely non-classical features.
+We point out that the negativity of $v(\Pi_i,\Pi'_k)$ or $v(\Pi_i,\Pi'_k,\Pi_j)$ alone is not sufficient to guarantee contextuality, i.e., that there is no non-contextual protocol that satisfies the conditions (W1), (W2) and (W3), and in principle we have to verify that there is no some quasiprobability of work which is non-negative and so non-contextual.
 To prove this we give a counterexample.
 We consider a one dimensional system, with initial Hamiltonian $H(0)=\alpha x$ and final Hamiltonian $H(\tau)=\beta p^2$.
 In this case we consider the projectors $\Pi_x=\ket{x}\bra{x}$ and $\Pi'_p=\ket{p}\bra{p}$.
 It is easy to show that for $q=1/2$ the work quasiprobability of Eq.~\eqref{eq pq} can be expressed in terms of the Wigner function as